david-pizzi-cg/github-ai-workflow-demo/README.md

 - Verify complete cleanup with `git status` and directory listing
 - Confirm workspace restored to original main branch state

-**🏆 Demo Series Complete**: You've experienced the complete evolution of AI collaboration - from guided assistant to autonomous teammate to proactive quality guardian!
+**🏆 Multi-Stage Demo Complete**: You've experienced the complete evolution of AI collaboration - from guided assistant to autonomous teammate to proactive quality guardian!

 ## 📚 Key Takeaways